m-abboud/FontVerter/DEVELOPER_README.md

 ##### PDFBox/FontBox dependency
-Currently this project relies on PDFBox/FontBox for parsing Type0/PostScript Composite fonts, Bare CFF fonts and the PDFFontExtractor tool.
+Currently this project relies on PDFBox/FontBox for parsing Type0/PostScript Composite fonts, Bare CFF fonts and the PDFFontExtractor tool before converting them to a more useable font format.
 Pretty big dependency and should be reduced to an optional one for just the PDFFontExtractor tool eventually.
 Bare CFF should be easy unsure about Type0.

 ###### Contact me at <maddie.abboud@gmail.com> if I've vanished and you need maven creds or something.